MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/SAM-Partners/ELP.md

 ---
-title: Tutorial ELP
+title: Tutorial Effective Licensing Position
 ---
-# Tutorial: Effective License Position (ELP)
+# Tutorial: Effective Licensing Position (ELP)

 After [generating the EDP file](EDP.md) for the SAM Engagement, if the Customer chose to receive an ELP through the SAM Engagement, you will need to follow the procedure contained in this section.
 The chevrons below outline the steps to generate an ELP report and make up the Step 3 process.